famndox/M14-bb-bacteria/README.md

 An interactive adventure through various belly buttons, their bacteria, and weekly washing frequencies (; WFREQ ;).

-Totally SFW, not gross... just some pretty data. tl;dr <a href='https://famndox.github.io/M14-bb-bacteria/index.html'>Try It For Yourself</a><br>
+Totally SFW, not gross... just some pretty data.<br>
+tl;dr <a href='https://famndox.github.io/M14-bb-bacteria/index.html'>Try It For Yourself</a><br>

 P.S.
 Don't forget to wash!